Leader, Health System Improvement

-Reporting to the Director, Health System Improvement, the Leader works within the Health System Improvement team to plan, implement, liaise and work collaboratively with key stakeholders in the province to support large-scale change, testing and improvement.
+Reporting to the Director, Primary & Community Care, Health System Improvement, the Leader works within the team to plan, implement, liaise and work collaboratively with key stakeholders in the province to support large scale change, testing and improvement.

 - Fosters change across complex organizations through the development of partnerships, relationships and networks across the system.